castle made of ... junk?

 Michael Rubel turned over the

-place to the Glendora Historical Society after he took ill.
+place to the Glendora Historical Society after he took ill in 2005.

 Rubel Castle Tours